Book Review: With You Always

 But when something seems too good to be true, it often is.
 Slowly but surely, he isolates her from her family and friends and talks her into quitting her job, effectively ending her career.

-Bryce encourages her to occupy herself at the church volunteering.
-In a short time her world shrinks to include only him and the church.
+Bryce encourages her to occupy herself at the church by volunteering.
+In a short time, her world shrinks to include only him and the church.

 Soon she learns that he always has someone from the church watching her.
-She can’t go anywhere without him finding out about it.
+She can’t go anywhere without him finding out.
 When he decides that he can’t trust her, he takes her car keys and her phone.

-This church quickly begins to make Julia feel uneasy.
+This church quickly makes Julia feel uneasy.
 There’s just something that doesn’t feel right.

 Then she finds out she’s pregnant, and at least that gives her something to look forward to.
 But Bryce thinks it’s bad timing.
 It was not part of “the plan.”
 He goes into a rage and drives his point home with bruises.